usnistgov/5gdeploy/docs/tgcs.md

   Default is 30 seconds since starting client containers.
 * `--wait-timeout` flag sets a timeout while waiting for clients to finish, see timing diagram in [advanced usage](tgcs-advanced.md).
   Default is 3600 seconds since client containers have started.
+* `--move-to-primary` flag moves the stats directory from secondary hosts to the primary host.
+  Duplicate files will be overwritten.
+  Default is false.

 The command prints a brief report on the matched PDU sessions and traffic flows.
 If there are fewer than expected traffic flows, please check that UEs are registered and PDU sessions have been established.